Unleash/unleash/README.md

 - Active only for application instances running on host x.

 Read more about activation strategies in [docs/activation-strategies.md](./docs/activation-strategies.md)

+## Variants

+Sometimes you need more control than just a boolean flag.
+Variants provides this and can be used in combination of feature toggles and allow you to return multiple variants from a feature toggle, if it is enabled.

 ## Client implementations